 Rebound Tapered Frame Pads

-Now back to the frame pads along the sides of a trampoline.
-Let us look at possible depressions at high velocity.
-At the middle of the bed it could go down close to the floor.
-At the edges of the bed it can go down over half that far.
-Yet with a thick un-tapered frame pad over the springs depression might be under 20cm.
-Then as you go along the frame pad outward, depression will be reduced to only about 2 cm right over the frame.
+Now consider the frame pads at the sides of a trampoline.
+Let us look at possible maximum depressions.
+At the middle of the bed it could go down close to the floor, or 45″.
+At the edges of the bed it can go down over 30″.
+With a thick frame pad over the springs maximum depression could be under 20cm.
+Then as you go along the frame pad outward, depression will be reduced to only about 1″ right over the frame.

 The second area of concern is what happens to an athlete’s ankle if their foot lands just inside the frame?
-If the frame pad is thin at this point, the spring and the frame pad are quite soft, yet inches away over the frame there is a very hard place.
-This results in a huge angle inwards and a hazard for ankle injury.
-If the padding is thick over this area, that risk is reduced.
-The third area of concern is landing right over the frame where impact absorption distance is dependent only on frame pad thickness and frame pad composition.
-At this point you also want a thicker frame pad.
+If the frame pad is thin at this point, that area is quite soft, yet inches away over the frame is a hard place.
+This results in a steep angle inwards and the risk of ankle injury.
+If the padding is thicker over this area, that risk is reduced.
+The third area of concern is landing right over the frame where impact absorption distance is dependent on the thickness and composition of the frame pads.
+So above and near the frame you want a thick frame pad.